Our Goal: Stay well. Stay connected.

 Throughout the COVID crisis, we have been keeping the health and well-being of our entire community at the center of everything we do.

 When the COVID crisis hit, we were determined to keep our traditions and time together as much the same as possible.
-Because we are small and already had a one-to-one Mac program in place, we were able to nimbly shift the boys’ academic and musical education to synchronous, distance learning and maintain our full weekly schedule uninterrupted.
+Because we are a small school and already had a one-to-one Mac program in place, we were able to nimbly shift the boys’ academic and musical education to synchronous, distance learning and maintain our full weekly schedule uninterrupted.

 But we also kept our Friday night movies, continued to have lunchtime recitals, added weekly parent teas to the schedule and devised games and contests throughout the Spring term.
-Although our tight community was scattered across 8 states, we remained deeply connected.
+Although our tight-knit community was scattered across 8 states, we remained deeply connected.

 Midway through the Spring 2020 term, we asked parents for feedback about their and their son’s experiences with our synchronous, distance learning program on the Zoom platform.
 One hundred percent gave us a Very Good or Excellent rating.
 (47% “Excellent” and 53% “Very Good”).

 Here’s what they had to say in detail:

 What have been your most positive experiences so far with distance learning?